Stop Fearing Exercise

 Having a core that functions well under load because the entire pressure system is integrated and efficient is what we should be after.

 Another important reminder is the issues and symptoms involved with Diastasis Recti are as unique as the individual who has them.
-Therefore the next right step is NOT googling exercises to avoid for Diastasis because Diastasis is not one size fits all.
+Therefore the next right step is NOT googling exercises to avoid because Diastasis is not a specific protocol.

 Download the Free Guide below to get a head start!